cape-ph/cape-baby-steps/baby-steps-cape-arch-rollout.md

       to be very careful)
     * __MORE TBD__

+This also gives us an opportunity to dog food our own IaC stuff.

 ### Baby - "Hello-World" Phase 1

 This phase would be to get the ball rolling, and will focus on minimal items to